Creating and maintaining buyer personas is crucial for executing successful sales and marketing strategies.

 - Industry verticals

-3. Set up interviews and identify key stakeholders that have the access or knowledge to your buying groups or set of customers.
+3. Set up interviews and identify key stakeholders that have access or knowledge to your buying groups or set of customers.

 4. Look into existing research on your buyers and pull information from as many relevant sources.